The Rise of Asian Family Offices and the Growing Demand for Talent

 While localized investments are preferred, North America remains a sizable share of regional investment allocation for Asia’s family offices at 34%.

-Risk Concerns and Rebalancing
+Risk Concerns

 The growth in wealth is far outpacing the qualified talent needed to manage that wealth and related services, potentially leading to bidding wars.